-2.1.1 Australia is free from many diseases, pests and weeds which cause serious damage in other parts of the world.
-Air crew and passengers are required to comply with legislative requirements under the Biosecurity Act 2015.

-2.1.2 Detailed information about the biosecurity requirements for overseas aircraft can be found on the Department of Agriculture, Water and the Environment website at: www.agriculture.gov.au/biosecurity/avm/aircraft/
+- 2.1.1 Australia is free from many diseases, pests and weeds which cause serious damage in other parts of the world.
+Air crew and passengers are required to comply with legislative requirements under the Biosecurity Act 2015. - 2.1.2 Detailed information about the biosecurity requirements for overseas aircraft can be found on the Department of Agriculture, Fisheries and Forestry website at: www.agriculture.gov.au/biosecurity/avm/aircraft/